gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 only supports `.wav`.
 Also unlike `mm`, `hound` is actually capable of reading `.wav` files.
-I'd already gone to the effort of getting Rust interoperability working to get access to the `cpal` library for talking to the audio driver so it was easy to add an additional Rust dependency on `hound` and write a little wrapper that reads a `.wav` file and copies the contained audio samples into an OCaml array.
+I'd already gone to the effort of getting Rust interoperability working to get access to the `cpal` library for talking to the audio driver so it was straightforward to add an additional Rust dependency on `hound` and write a little wrapper that reads a `.wav` file and copies the contained audio samples into an OCaml array.